swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 The current serialization format for diagnostics does not include information about diagnostic groups or whether a particular fix-it preserves semantics.
-There are several reasons why this data is essential for future tools built around adoption mode:
+There are several reasons why this data can be valuable for users, and why it is essential for future tools built around adoption mode:
 * The diagnostic group name can be used to, well, group diagnostics, as well as to communicate relationships between diagnostics and features and filter out relevant diagnostics.